Paige Braddock: Career

 In 1999, Braddock became the Creative Director at Charles M. Schulz Creative Associates, Schulz's studio in Northern California.
 In 2018, Braddock assumed the position of Chief Creative Officer and in this role is charged with overseeing the visual and editorial direction for all Peanuts licensed products worldwide.
 The Schulz studio works in tandem with the licensing office in New York, Peanuts Worldwide.
 As a professional cartoonist, she has illustrated several Peanuts children's books.
 The Snoopy U.S. postage stamp issued in April 2001 was designed by Braddock.
 In 2022, she delivered the dedication of the commemorative centennial Schulz stamp at the issuance ceremony.
 She also won a Children's & Family Emmy Award for her work on the Apple documentary, "Who Are You, Charlie Brown?" which won for outstanding nonfiction program that same year.
+After more than 25 years of leadership, Braddock became Creative Director Emeritus in 2025.
+She was also awarded the Sparky Award by the Cartoon Art Museum and the Charles M. Schulz Museum and Research Center at a cartoon-a-thon celebrating her career in comics that same year.

 Throughout Braddock's career as a cartoonist, she has published a diverse collection of comic works.
 In 2008, Braddock co-created the science fiction graphic novel series The Martian Confederacy with writer Jason McNamara.
 In 2015, she began publishing a line of graphic novels for children with Andrews McMeel Publishing.
 There are currently three books in the Stinky Cecil series.
-Braddock is publishing a line of graphic novels for children with Penguin Books for Kids titled, Peanut, Butter, & Crackers.
-The third book in the series, On the Trail is out now.
+Her other graphic novels for children include the series, Peanut, Butter, & Crackers with Penguin Kids.
+New editions of the Peanut, Butter, & Crackers series are now available in the UK, Italy, Greece, and in Arabic by publisher Nosy Crow.

+In 2023, Braddock served as the commencement speaker for Montserrat College of Art and received an honorary doctorate in fine arts from the college.